Maratyszcza/NNPACK/README.md

 NNPACK contains extensive test suite for transformation and neural network layers.

-After configuration type `ninja -t targets` and choose the unit test that matches your subsystem of interest.
+After configuration type `ninja smoketest` to run a set of quick tests, or `ninja test` to additionally NNPACK layers with parameters from AlexNet, VGG-A, and Overfeat-Fast networks (this will take a while).

 ## Packaging